These creamy, flavorful Instant Pot Refried Beans are easy to make in just 1 hour with dried beans and no pre-soaking!

 - Instant Pot corn on the cob

-- Instant Pot mashed potatoes
+- Instant Pot black bean soup

 Instant Pot Refried Beans

 - To any size Instant Pot, add beans, water/broth, onion, garlic, diced green chiles, cumin, chili powder, salt, pepper and bay leaves.

 - Close the lid, set pressure vent to Sealing and press Pressure Cook on High or Manual for 40 minutes.